timthepost/libsplinter/README.md

   value length (up to the max value length) could result in fetching random stale data.
 This isn't possible through normal use of the library, but could happen if you've got synchronization issues going on in your code.

-Leaks are a very unlikely scenario, but it would be irresponsible not to call it out as a possibility. _**Most non-scientific users won't ever care about or notice scrubbing and vacuum settings.**_ Splinter "just works" - it was built to be intuitive and (relatively) fool-proof.

 Splinter was written because nothing else was lean enough with the very specific set of desired features present and verifiable.
 The choice was to eviscerate and